When you first set foot in Costa Rica, you’re going to have to make the most difficult decisions of your life.

 If someone says they have to go to brete instead of spend time with you, it means he or she has to go to work.

 The language in Costa Rica is uniquely colorful, but all you need is a little exposure to master it.

-Now you’re completely prepared for your voyage to Costa Rica and sound like a native!
+Now you’re completely prepared for your voyage to Costa Rica and know just how to speak Spanish like a native!